 UC payments will be subject to the Benefit Cap.

-The roll-out of UC started in April 2013 with the launch of the Universal Credit pathfinder and will not be completed until March 2023.
+The roll-out of UC started in April 2013 with the launch of the Universal Credit pathfinder and is now available in all areas.

 UC has replaced the following individual benefits: